skynettechnologies/netlify-plugin-all-in-one-accessibility/README.md

-# All in One Accessibility®: Bagisto Extension
+# All in One Accessibility®: Netlify Extension

 All in One Accessibility AI free Widget Supports limited 23 features only and includes 140 Languages.